Hire a Prison Consultant with

 Money laundering is a White Collar federal crime involving illegally acquiring money through criminal activity and attempting to make the money ‘clean’ by processing a transaction through a company or institution.

-There are a number of agencies that are involved in investigating laundering depending upon the circumstances of each individual case.
+There are a number of agencies that are involved in investigating the laundering of funds depending upon the circumstances of each individual case.

-There are some state laws that cover money laundering cases.
-Money laundering charges must be brought within five years under the statute of limitations and 18 U.S.C. section 3282(a).
+There are some state laws that cover money laundering cases and charges must be brought within five years under the statute of limitations and 18 U.S.C. section 3282(a).

 Every case will be different.
 Factors that are taken into account when sentencing a defendant include the value of the money that was laundered and the intent and accountability of the defendant in the criminal activity.